This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} T \to T_v \end{align} \]

-use if the inaccuracy according to Inq.
-(9.89) accepted.
+if one accepts the inaccuracy according to Ineq.
+(9.89).

 Eq.
 (9.83)